All Episodes

 Yes, sir.

-If she if look, just based on what we know, the average government worker would have had their security clearance revoked and they would have lost their job.
+If she, if, look, just based on what we know, the average government worker would have had their security clearance revoked and they would have lost their job.

 Right.

-Well, it's not suspended, it's not revoked.
+Well, it's not suspended.

-It's an ongoing investigation, but based on what we know, you're not allowed to mishandle classified information, and it was totally and completely mishandled.
+But based on what we know, you're not allowed to mishandle classified information, and it was totally and completely mishandled.

 And it was done so purposefully to avoid any congressional oversight into what she was doing.

-And it was done by design because the Clintons, you know, that's the way they operate, and you're gonna hear a lot more about this in the next hour with Gary Byrne, who wrote the book Crisis of Character.
+And you're going to hear a lot more about this in the next hour with Gary Byrne, who wrote the book Crisis of Character.

 He was outside of the Oval Office for years when Bill Clinton was president.